Zia-ul-Haq: Cultural policies

 In a 1979 address to the nation, Zia decried the Western culture and music in the country.
 Soon afterward, PTV, the national television network, ceased playing music videos and only patriotic songs were broadcast.
 New taxes were levied on the film industry and most of the cinemas in Lahore were shut down.
 New tax rates were introduced, further decreasing cinema attendances.

 It was under Zia and the economic prosperity of his era that the country's urban middle and lower-middle-classes expanded and Western 1980s fashion wear and hairstyle spread in popularity, and rock music bands gained momentum, according to leftist cultural critic Nadeem F. Paracha.

-Welfare of the people with disabilities
+Welfare for disabled individuals

 During his tenure, he oversaw the passing of an ordinance for the welfare of people with disabilities.
 The ordinance is called "The Disabled Persons (Employment and Rehabilitation) Ordinance, 1981" and it was passed into law on 29 December 1981.
 It provides measures for the employment, rehabilitation, and welfare of people with disabilities.